-Business experience Covering institutional and regulatory areas as well as ESG issues, throughout her career at Coca-Cola FEMSA.
-Before assuming her current role, she held different positions including Director of Corporate Affairs for Coca-Cola FEMSA México, Corporate Director of Regulatory Affairs and Institutional Relations, and Manager of Corporate Affairs for Coca-Cola FEMSA Central America, with responsibilities in Guatemala, Nicaragua, Costa Rica, and Panama.
+Covering institutional and regulatory areas as well as sustainability issues, throughout her career at Coca-Cola FEMSA.
+Before assuming her current role, she held various positions including Director of Corporate Affairs for Coca-Cola FEMSA México, Corporate Director of Regulatory Affairs and Institutional Relations, and Manager of Corporate Affairs for Coca-Cola FEMSA Central America, with responsibilities in Guatemala, Nicaragua, Costa Rica, and Panama.
+She is a Vice-President of our Sustainability Committee.

-Previously, Catherine was Executive Director of the Costa Rican-American Chamber of Commerce and worked in the Foreign Investment Promotion opportunities.

-Agency of Costa Rica (CINDE) supporting companies interested in nearshoring
+Previously, Catherine was Executive Director of the Costa Rican-American Chamber of Commerce and worked in the Foreign Investment Promotion Agency of Costa Rica (CINDE) supporting companies interested in nearshoring opportunities.